Tang Dynasty Hairdos Examples: Discovering the Fascinating of Hanfu Hairstyles

 Pao Jia Bun

-According to records in the New Book of Tang: “In late Tang Dynasty, women in Chang'an would gather their temples against their faces, resembling a spine bun; this style was called ‘pao jia bun' at that time.”
+According to records in the New of Tang: “In late Tang Dynasty, women in Chang'an would gather their temples against their faces, resembling a spine bun; this style was called ‘pao jia bun' at that time.”

 Tang Dynasty Hairdos Examples: Discovering the Fascinating of Hanfu Hairstyles-14